What Exactly is Espresso

-Nespresso machines are the most likely to not includes a milk frothing device (the De'Longhi Nespresso Lattissima Pro being a main exception).
+Nespresso machines are the most likely to not includes a milk frothing device (the De'Longhi Nespresso Lattissima Pro being an exception).
 This can be remedied by buying a standalone milk frother like the Epica Automatic Electric Milk Frother or the Nespresso Aeroccino Plus Milk Frother.
 However, these frothers require some scrubbing and cleaning after each use.
 While this isn't particularly arduous it felt like it really detracted from the convenience of pod capsule machines.

-In general we found machines with built in automatic frothers the easiest to use.
+In general, we found machines with built-in automatic frothers the easiest to use.
 Stand Alone milk frothers are also easy to use, but slightly harder to clean.
 Steam wands produced the best milk in our testing, but definitely required the most effort and had a bit of a learning curve.
 However, if you want anything close to latte art quality milk you'll have to use a steam wand.
-For a more in depth review of frothers, see the 'Which Milk Device do You Want?' section below.
+For a more in-depth review of frothers, see the 'Which Milk Device do You Want?' section below.

 Step 4: Consider Ease of Cleaning

-Generally we found models that use capsules, like the Nespresso Inissia to be the easiest to clean when making straight espresso, but adding in a separate milk frother to make cappuccinos increased cleanup significantly.
-If you want to add milk to your drink super automatic models like the Gaggia Anima Prestige, which have built-in automatic milk frothers, were the most painless to clean in our testing.
+Generally, we found models that use capsules, like the Nespresso Inissia to be the easiest to clean when making straight espresso, but adding in a separate milk frother to make cappuccinos increased cleanup significantly.
+If you want to add milk to your drink, super automatic models like the Gaggia Anima Prestige, which have built-in automatic milk frothers, were the most painless to clean in our testing.
 Just make a few drinks and then throw the milk frother into the dishwasher.

 Step 5: Don't Forget a Coffee Grinder

-Most of the models we tested either have a built in grinder or use capsules that negate the need for grinding (the Mr. Coffee being the one exception).
+Most of the models we tested either have a built-in grinder or use capsules that negate the need for grinding (the Mr. Coffee being the one exception).
 If you end up going with a machine that doesn't include a grinder, you'll need to get one.
 Espresso tastes much better with freshly ground beans.
-You won't want to skimp on the grinder either, as a sub par grind will make poor tasting espresso, no matter how good of a machine you have.
+You won't want to skimp on the grinder either, as a sub-par grind will make poor tasting espresso, no matter how good of a machine you have.
 We would recommend a quality burr grinder, like the Oxo On Barista Brain.